Search results for

 JBL Charge 5 resting on a balcony fence.
 The top buttons of the speaker are visible.

-Though there are no buttons to skip forward or backward on the JBL Charge 5, it has pretty much all the other controls you’d need.
+Though the JBL Charge 5 does not have buttons to skip forward or backward, it has pretty much all the other controls you’d need.

 Keep in mind that neither the Charge 5 nor Flip 6 are smart speakers.
-So virtually all control relies on the physical buttons present on the speakers, or by using your device, and apps.
-Basically, voice control only works insofar as your device’s capabilities.
-Otherwise, basic playback and pairing buttons are found on both speakers.
+So virtually all control relies on the physical buttons present on the speakers or by using your device and apps.

 Should you use the apps of either JBL Charge 5 or JBL Flip 6?